The governing has been asked to intervene amid the construction materials shortage which has left the construction sector on its knees.

 How the Construction Materials Shortage Could Affect You

-The ongoing shortages will be a particular blow to those working on self build projects who are building with steel or timber frame - materials which are both short in supply - and could potentially face surging build costs.
+The materials shortages could come as blow to those working on self build projects who are building with steel or timber frame - materials which are both short in supply and have risen in cost.

-Renovators could be also be affected by price increases.
-The cost of materials for repair and maintenance work rose 2% between March and April, and increased by 11.2% between April 2020 and April 2021, according to the BEIS Monthly Statistics of Building Materials and Components report for May.
+Renovators could also be affected by price increases.
+The cost of materials for repair and maintenance work rose 6.7% between June-July, and increased by 23% between July 2020 and July 2021, according to the BEIS Monthly Statistics of Building Materials and Components report for July.

-Building merchants are under increasing pressure, leaving DIY projects in doubt.
-The Construction Leadership Council (CLC) warned in May that cement, some electrical components and paints are all in short supply.
+Building merchants are under increasing pressure, potentially leaving homeowners' DIY projects in doubt.
+The Construction Leadership Council (CLC) says that landscaping products and bagged cement are all in short supply.

-There has been a nationwide shortage of timber since the first lockdown in March 2020, and imports will be an issue for the foreseeable future, with MDF, veneers and solid wood reported by roofers and cladding contractors to be particularly affected.
+There has been a nationwide timber shortage since the first lockdown in March 2020, and imports remain an issue, against a backdrop of high demand for wood and wood products.

 Steel is in high demand globally, and shortages could persist until the end of the year.
-The British Electrotechnical and Allied Manufacturers Association said in May that a dramatic reduction in steel production in early 2020 had caused a worldwide shortage, while British Steel recently stopped taking orders on structural steel sections due to “extreme demand”.
+British Steel recently stopped taking orders on structural steel sections due to “extreme demand”.